-You may be asked to pay your landlord/agent a security deposit in case you damage the landlord’s property or furnishings and/or to cover, for example, cleaning, unpaid bills and unpaid rent.
-The deposit paid when you sign a tenancy agreement is usually paid as a holding deposit (which turns into a damage deposit when you move in).
+You are usually required to pay your landlord/agent a security deposit in case you damage the landlord’s property or furnishings and/or to cover, for example, cleaning, unpaid bills and unpaid rent.
+If you pay a deposit when you sign a tenancy agreement, this is usually paid as a 'holding deposit' (which turns into a damage deposit when you move in).
 If you decide not to move in, you may lose the tenancy deposit.
 A 'holding deposit' should be no more than the equivalent of one weeks’ rent

 Protecting your tenancy deposit

-For all Assured Shorthold Tenancies, if you pay a deposit, your landlord/agent must protect it using one of three Tenancy Deposit Schemes.
-The aim of the schemes is to protect private tenants' deposits from being wrongfully withheld by landlords/agents, and help resolve any disputes about the return of deposits.
+For all Assured Shorthold Tenancies, if you pay a damage deposit, your landlord/agent must protect it using one of three Tenancy Deposit Schemes.
+The aim of the schemes is to protect tenants' deposits from being wrongfully withheld by landlords/agents, and to help resolve any disputes about the return of deposits.

 Make sure you understand what type of deposit you are paying, and how it will be dealt with.
 You should get a receipt for any deposit you pay.
 Within 30 days of receipt of the deposit, your landlord or agent must give you ‘Prescribed Information’ which confirms which scheme your deposit is registered with and the process to follow for the return of your deposit.

-If your landlord/agent hasn’t protected your deposit, or provided you with the Prescribed Information within 30 days of payment, the county court can order them to either repay the deposit to you or protect it.
-Your landlord/agent can also be ordered to repay three times the amount of deposit to you for failing to protect your deposit in accordance with the deposit rules.
+If your landlord/agent hasn’t protected your deposit, or provided you with the Prescribed Information within 30 days of payment, the county court can order them to either repay the deposit to you or protect it in a scheme.
+Your landlord/agent can also be ordered to repay you up to three times the amount of deposit as a penalty for failing to protect your deposit in accordance with the deposit rules.